How do you Search Online?

 - How many searches are made on mobile vs. desktop devices?

-- The 3 types of Search Query: Transactional, Informational, and Navigational
+- The 3 types of Search Queries: Transactional, Informational, and Navigational

 - Are smart home tech devices changing the way consumers search?